ThorOdinson246/AES-Key-Recovery-using-Machine-Learning/README.md

 ## Code Structure

-The repository contains three main Jupyter notebooks: The notebooks are detailed and should be easy to follow.
-Each notebook is designed to be run independently, and they are organized in a way that allows for a clear understanding of the workflow.
+The repository contains three main Scripts inside the script folder: The scripts are detailed and should be easy to follow.
+Each script is designed to be run independently, and optimized for hyperparameter study as well and they are organized in a way that allows for a clear understanding of the workflow.

-1. **CNNASCADf.ipynb**: CNN implementation for fixed-key dataset
+1. **cnn_resnet_unified.py**: CNN and ResNet implementation for fixed-key and variable-key dataset
-2. **CNNASCADv.ipynb**: CNN implementation for variable-key dataset(**In Progress**)
+2. **rd.py**: RF implementation for fixed-key and variable-key
-3. **RF_SVCASCADf.ipynb**: Random Forest and SVM for fixed-key dataset
+3. **svc.py**: SVM for fixed-key and variable-key dataset
-4. **RF_SVCASCADv.ipynb**: Random Forest and SVM for variable-key dataset

 ### Core Functions